Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/05-evaluation.md

 ### 3.2 Watch Evaluation Runs

 One of the benefits of using Prompty is the built-in `Tracer` feature that captures execution traces for the entire workflow.
-These trace _runs_ are stored in  `.tracy` files in in the `api/.runs/` folder as shown in the figure below.
+These trace _runs_ are stored in  `.tracy` files in the `api/.runs/` folder as shown in the figure below.

 - Keep this explorer sidebar open while the evaluation notebook runs/
 - You see: `get_response` traces when our chat application is running